Syria Children's Crisis

 As well as a nutrition crisis, children in Syria are in a education crisis.

-1 in 3 schools are no longer operational, and 2.4 million kids are out of school – that’s more than three times as many school children than we have in New Zealand.
+1 in 3 schools are no longer operational (damaged or destroyed), and almost 2.5 million kids are out of school – that’s more than three times as many school children than we have in New Zealand.

 One of the many kids missing out on school was Hanan (above).
 “I want to become a girls’ doctor” Hanan told us, “I want to wear the white coat and treat girls”.